 Economics explores the ways in which consumers, firms and government make decisions on alternative ways of spending their money and using their skills, energy and time in a wide range of human behaviour.
 It is also concerned with interaction between these groups and how their decisions affect the standard of living and well-being of our society.
 It provides a methodology for thinking about important questions such as: Why is poverty so persistent in some countries while others enjoy affluence and high living standards?
 Would the economy be better off if key industries such as airlines were privately or publicly owned?
 What is globalisation and how does it affect living standards?
 Should government provide free university education?
 Why has female participation in the workforce increased over the last twenty years?
 Economics can also analyse decision-making in areas as diverse as love, marriage, sports and crime.
 In fact economics can throw light on decision-making in just about any area of life!
 Studying economics at UCD will provide you with the analytical skills to understand key issues which affect our personal, national and global welfare.
 These analytical skills are part of the economists 'tool-kit' and are central to learning outcomes in our undergraduate programmes.
 By mastering them you will be able to make objective and constructive contributions to a wide range of national and international issues.
-Do I need Leaving Certificate Economics?
-Leaving Cert Economics is not necessary because our first year courses will assume that you have no previous knowledge of the subject.
-Our past experience indicates that students who have not studied economics at secondary school do just as well in university economics as those who have.
-Do I need to be good at Maths?
+How can I study Economics in UCD?